Imaging Tests Used for Diagnosing Back Pain

 - Traumatic injury: Playing sports, falling or being in a car accident may lead to injured muscles or ligaments in the back or a ruptured disc.
 Any of this could result in back pain.

 Back pain is rarely a sign of a severe underlying condition, but it can be.
-A complete physical exam and imaging test will help your doctor pinpoint the cause so you can get the attention you need.
+A complete physical exam and imaging test for back pain will help your doctor pinpoint the cause so you can get the attention you need.

 Types of Tests Used for Diagnosing Back Pain

 Imaging tests create pictures of the inside of your body.
 They provide clues to help your doctor find out the source of your back irritation.
-Your doctor will select a test depending on your symptoms and the location of your pain.
-Common tests used to diagnose back issues include the following.
+Your doctor will select a test depending on your symptoms and the location of your back pain.
+Common types of scans used to diagnose back issues include the following.

 An x-ray machine uses electromagnetic radiation to capture images of the inside of your body.
 Dense materials such as bones and metal appear white in an x-ray image, while muscles, fat and fluids appear dark.
 Your doctor may order an x-ray for back pain to check for the following: